Liam Delap: International career

-Delap has represented the nation of his birth, England, at all youth levels but remains eligible to represent the Republic of Ireland and Scotland at senior international level through ancestry.
+Delap has represented the nation of his birth, England, at all youth levels but remains eligible to represent the Republic of Ireland at senior international level through ancestry.

 Delap finished as top scorer at the 2019 Mercedes-Benz Aegean Tournament for England Under-16 in Turkey and later that year went on to score twice for England U17 in a match against Austria.
 On 29 March 2021, Delap scored on his only appearance for the England U18 side during a 2–0 win away to Wales at Leckwith Stadium.

 On 23 March 2022, Delap made his U19 debut as a substitute in a 3–1 win over Republic of Ireland during 2022 UEFA European Under-19 Championship qualification at Bescot Stadium.
 On 17 June 2022, Delap was included in the England U19 squad for the 2022 UEFA European Under-19 Championship.
 He scored the only goal of the match in their last group fixture.
 On 1 July 2022, Delap came off the bench during extra time in the final and helped Aaron Ramsey score the last goal of the game as England beat Israel 3–1 to win the tournament.

 On 21 September 2022, Delap made his England U20 debut and scored during a 3–0 victory over Chile at the Pinatar Arena.
 On 10 May 2023, Delap was included in the England squad for the 2023 FIFA U-20 World Cup.
 He started in their last group match against Iraq and also came on as a second-half substitute during their round of sixteen elimination against Italy.

 On 11 September 2023, Delap made a goalscoring debut for England U21 during a 3–0 2025 UEFA European Under-21 Championship qualification win away to Luxembourg.
 He also scored in their next qualifier against Serbia.
 In March 2025 Delap scored his third and last goal at under-21 level during a defeat away to France at Stade du Moustoir.
 He was included in the England training squad preparing for the 2025 UEFA European Under-21 Championship however ultimately Delap was withdrawn from competing at that tournament due to club commitments.

-Personal life

-Delap was born in Winchester, Hampshire, and is the son of former professional footballer Rory Delap, who represented the Republic of Ireland national team.
-His brother is Burton Albion player Finn Delap.

-His paternal grandfather and three great-uncles are originally from Letterkenny, County Donegal while his paternal grandmother is from Moynalty, County Meath.
-Delap’s maternal grandmother is from Perth, Perth & Kinross.

-Delap has represented England at youth level but is also eligible for both Republic of Ireland and Scotland.